black-techie/CPP_ON_RP2040/Readme.md

 7. Run make
 8. Copy and paste the uf2 file > cp blink.uf2 /media/black/RPI-RP2/

-There you go! the source codes can be changed from from blink.c file
+There you go! the source codes can be changed from from main.c file